4x1md/nikon_gps/README.md

 # DIY GPS Module for Nikon DSLR
-GPS module for Nikon DSLR.
+External GPS module for Nikon DSLR.

-## Overvies
+## Overview

 TBD

+This document describes the latest version of theis project.
+The first version of this project (revision A) is presented in [revision-a.md](docs/revision-a.md).

 ## Reference Projects